NAVEEN4054/To_do-application/README.md

 # To_do-application
-Slash mark internship basic project
+'''Slash mark internship basic project
+It is a basic project for python slashmark internships'''